Invoice approval workflow for accounts payable teams: a complete guide

 8. 08

-The escalation target reviews and approves.
-Status moves to APPROVED, the approval history is sealed, and the document continues into the outbound integration to the ERP or accounting system.
+Once the approver approves, the document is marked as approved, the approval history is sealed, and it continues into the outbound integration to the ERP or accounting system.

 06 / 08